n8jadams/smoothr/README.md

 // If the url is "/users/12345", the following will be rendered:
 <UsersPage id="12345">
 ```
-* `animationIn` - _(array of objects/string indicating classname)_ - The value of this prop corresponds to the first argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method, or a css class name, which will be applied to the `<Route>` DOM element during the duration of the animation.
+* `animationIn` - _(array of objects/string indicating class name)_ - The value of this prop corresponds to the first argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method, or a css class name, which will be applied to the `<Route>` DOM element during the duration of the animation.
 If this isn't passed, then no animation will occur, but be aware that the incoming `<Route>` won't show up until the duration ends, as set in the `configAnimationSetDuration` prop of the top level `<Smoothr>` component.
-* `animationOut` - _(array of objects/string indicating classname)_ - Similiar to `animationIn`, but is applied to the outgoing `<Route>`
+* `animationOut` - _(array of objects/string indicating class name)_ - Similiar to `animationIn`, but is applied to the outgoing `<Route>`
 * `animationOpts` - _(object with keys for `duration` and `easing`)_ - This corresponds to the second argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method.
-These options are applied to both the incoming and outgoing `<Route>s` during transition.
+These options are applied to both the incoming and outgoing `<Route>`s during transition.
 If using a CSS class transition, then this is optional.
-* `reverseAnimationIn` - _(array of objects/string indicating classname)_ - Same as the `animationIn` but happens when the user nagivates back with the "back" button in their browser.
+* `reverseAnimationIn` - _(array of objects/string indicating class name)_ - Same as the `animationIn` but happens when the user nagivates back with the "back" button in their browser.
-* `reverseAnimationOut` - _(array of objects/string indicating classname)_ - Reverse equivalent of the `animationOut` prop.
+* `reverseAnimationOut` - _(array of objects/string indicating class name)_ - Reverse equivalent of the `animationOut` prop.
 * `reverseAnimationOpts` - _(object with keys for `duration` and `easing`)_ - Reverse equivalent of the `animationOpts` prop.
-* Any other props that are passed will be passed down to the rendered `component`.
+* Any other props that are set will be passed down to the rendered `component`.

 ### `<Link>`